MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-PSSession.md

 ```

 ### -ArgumentList

-Exports the variant of the command that results from using the specified arguments (parameter values).
+Exports the variant of the command that results from using the specified arguments (parameter
+values).

-For example, to export the variant of the Get-Item command in the certificate (Cert:) drive in the PSSession in $S, type `export-pssession -session $s -command get-item -argumentlist cert:`.
+For example, to export the variant of the `Get-Item` command in the certificate (Cert:) drive in
+the PSSession in `$S`, type `export-pssession -session $S -command get-item -argumentlist cert:`.

 ```yaml
 Type: Object[]